jkeohan/D3-Tutorials/Mapping/README.md

 * [GDAL](http://www.gdal.org/)...which includes the ogr2ogr binaries

 Run the following commands to install the tools and verify thier successful installation:
-* brew install node
+* brew install node //installs node
-* bew install gdal
+* brew install gdal //installs gdal
-* npm install -g topojson
+* npm install -g topojson //installs topojson
-* which ogr2ogr
+* which ogr2ogr //verify ogr2ogr install
-* which topojson
+* which topojson  ////verify topojson install

 You may first need to install Homebrew and it's as easy as following the instuctions [here](http://thechangelog.com/install-node-js-with-homebrew-on-os-x/).
 I didn't install it but it's quite possible that it was installed as part of the General Assembly setup script.
 I'll have to follow up to confirm.